Gabriel-Sato/bookbot/README.md

 # bookbot
 Step number 4 of Boot.dev course.
+Build a Bookbot.

-Build a Bookbot BookBot is my first project!
+BookBot is my first project!